 Every Honors student is required to complete 24 hours of Honors credit by the time of graduation.
 There are four primary ways to these hours: Honors Program Honors Courses, Departmental Honors Courses, Honors Contracted Courses, and Study Abroad.
 Additionally, students may earn Honors hours by enrolling in 800 or 900 level graduate courses.

 Honors Program Honors Courses

 Freshman Seminar 189H courses are small class sections of 20-25 students focused on an area about which the course’s professor is passionate.
 Since courses are taught in a seminar format, students are active and engaged participants on a daily basis, sharing their ideas and perspectives.
-Nearly all Honors freshman seminars meet general education (ACE) requirements.
+All Honors freshman seminars meet general education (ACE) requirements.
 See individual course descriptions for specifics.
 See a full list of the current semester’s Freshman Seminars.

 Students may also earn Honors credit while writing their thesis or working on their senior project, by registering for Honors thesis credit through their department (often listed as 399H or 499H) or through the Honors Program by registering for UHON 499H.
 This is a variable-credit course, which means students may register from one credit to six credits.
 For each degree, no more than six hours of thesis writing may be completed for credit.
 Each credit hour is assigned with an expectation of 2-3 hours of thesis work per week.

 Departmental Honors Courses